Touchless Faucets in Commercial Airline Lavatories

 Visual Archetypes — Touchless Airline Lavatories

-Example conditions where touchless aircraft lavatory faucets must operate reliably despite short reach distances, turbulence, and aggressive cleaning.
+Example applications where touchless aircraft lavatory faucets must work well with short reach distances and turbulence and aggressive cleaning.

 Compact basin with touchless outlet: short run-times and tight envelopes manage water, weight, and passenger flow.